shengslogar/shengslogar/README.md

 ### Hey there, stranger 🌊

 Welcome to the wild world of code by yours truly.
 I'm currently hanging out in Utah building [Diglactic](http://github.com/diglactic), focusing on thoughtfully crafting apps _for humans_.
-Laravel + Vue.js + SCSS is my current go-to.
+Laravel + Vue.js + SCSS are my current go-to.

 I like naps, sunsets, and ice cream.
 And code, sometimes.
 This past winter I dived (figuratively and literally) into skiing.
 The rest of the year you can catch me going for a run or gliding along on my [Onewheel](https://onewheel.com/).